Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 He recalled the fact that although it was pretty hard to wake up his elder sister in the morning, tickling her armpits worked wonders.

-「Nghh, hii, hii!
+"Nghh, hii, hii!
 Hii, ah!
-Ahheeeee… Nghh, hnn!」
+Ahheeeee… Nghh, hnn!"

 Elena, who got caressed in the armpit as soon as Yuu recalled that, twisted her body and let out a cry as hard as she could.

-「Oh my… So you’re weak here, Elena.
+"Oh my… So you’re weak here, Elena.
 Hey, have you heard?
-The talk that the area that is sensitive when tickled is also your erogenous zone.」
+The talk that the area that is sensitive when tickled is also your erogenous zone."

 Pausing for a moment, Sera whispered in Elena’s ear.